MHAM is an organization representing a broad base of people working together as an advocate for individuals with mental illness.

 What We Do

-But we have a much larger vision too - to transform at every level the way our state and nation approaches mental illness.
-Every year, our diverse range of information and support helps tens of thousands of people get through crises, live independently and feel that they do not have to face mental illness alone.
+But, we have a much larger vision too, to transform at every level the way our state and nation approaches mental illness.
+Every year, our diverse range of information and support helps tens of thousands of people get through crises, live independently and feel they do not have to face mental illness alone.

 MHAM's primary role is to act as the "eyes and ears" for its constituents regarding state and/or national public policy initiatives that may negatively or positively impact their interests.
-MHAM's mission is to ensure that those individuals who are affected by public policy changes have a "seat at the table".
+Part of MHAM's mission is to ensure those individuals who are affected by public policy changes have a "seat at the table."

-MHAM is affiliated with the Virginia-based Mental Health America (MHA - formerly known as the National Mental Health Association) and is partly funded by local United Ways.
+MHAM is the state affiliate for the Virginia-based, national organization, Mental Health America (MHA), formerly known as the National Mental Health Association.

-Founded in 1909 by Clifford W. Beers, Mental Health America is the nation's leading community-based nonprofit dedicated to addressing the needs of those living with mental illness and promoting the overall mental health of all.
-MHA's work is driven by its commitment to promote mental health as a critical part of overall wellness, including prevention services for all; early identification and intervention for those at risk; integrated care, services, and supports for those who need them; with recovery as the goal.
+Founded in 1909 by Clifford W. Beers, Mental Health America is the nation's leading community-based nonprofit dedicated to addressing the needs of those living with mental illness and promoting the overall mental health for everyone.
+MHA's work is driven by its commitment to promote mental health as a critical part of overall wellness, including prevention services for all, early identification and intervention for those at risk, integrated care, services, and supports for those who need them, with recovery as the goal.
 During his stays in public and private institutions, Beers witnessed and was subjected to horrible abuse.
 From these experiences, Beers set into motion a reform movement that took shape and is known today as Mental Health America.